ericmandel/js9app/README.md

 How do I install it?
 --------------------

-Download the .pkg file from the main JS9 website:
+Download the desktop app zip file from the main JS9 website:

 https://js9.si.edu/downloads/js9-darwin-x64-3.1.0.zip